SeisSol/SeisSol/Documentation/tpv13.rst

 ~~~~~~~

 Figure [fig:tpv13compare] shows the comparison between TPV12 (elastic)
 and TPV13 (plastic).
-The peak of slip rate in TPV12 is higher than
+The peak slip rate in TPV12 is higher than
 TPV13.
 This difference attributes to the response of the off-fault
 plasticity.
 Refer to Wollherr et al. [2018] for detailed
 discussions.